-We have been concentrating on gradient descent and its derivatives because they are currently used to train the largest machine learning models.
-However, optimization methods that use second-order derivative information can be much more efficient, and are mostly applicable to systems where the training data is small enough to fit into one "batch", so that one may forego stochastic optimization when training the model.
-Such situations may in fact be common in interactive settings, as the entire history of a single user's interaction with an application, or at least the salient parts of it, is likely to be small enough to fit into one training batch on commodity CPU hardware.
+We have been concentrating on gradient descent and its variations because they are currently used to train the largest machine learning models.
+However, where it is available, optimization methods that use second-order derivative information can be much more efficient than first-order methods like gradient descent.
+These methods generally seem to prefer a deterministic objective, so are mostly applicable to embodiments where the training data is small enough to fit into one "batch", so that one may forego stochastic optimization when training the model.
+Such situations may in fact be common in interactive settings, as the entire history of a single user's interaction with an application, or at least the salient parts of it, is likely to be small enough to fit into one training batch on commodity hardware.
 Where the Hessian is small enough to be inverted, Newton's Method may be used for training the model.
-This includes the "Iteratively Reweighted Least Squares" (IRWLS) algorithm which applies to a class of regression problems called "Generalized Linear Models" (GLMs) and is equivalent to Newton's Method.
-In this complexity domain, since we can invert H, we may of course compute the trained regularity tangent directly as $\dot{\theta}^ = -H^{-1}\rho$ (equation 59).

-Even when the full Hessian may not be computed, Hessian-vector products are generally available, and are asymptotically no more expensive than evaluating the model objective.
-Thus, provided that all the data fits in a batch, the Nonlinear Conjugate Gradient (NLCG) algorithm [21], which uses Hessian-vector product to determine step size and direction, is always applicable.
+In this complexity domain, since we can invert H, we may of course compute the trained regularity tangent directly as $\dot{\theta}^ = -H^{-1}\rho$ (equation 64).
+Even when the full Hessian may not be computed directly, Hessian-vector products are generally available, and are asymptotically no more expensive than evaluating the model objective.
+Thus, provided that all the data fits in a batch, the Nonlinear Conjugate Gradient (NLCG) algorithm [24], which uses Hessian-vector products to determine step size and direction, is always applicable.
+It is supposed to take dim $\theta = p$ steps in the ideal case of a quadratic objective.

-Theoretically, the NLCG algorithm itself will produce a correct regularity tangent as a byproduct of the optimization if we apply it to dual numbers as we did in equation 98 for gradient descent.
+Theoretically, the NLCG algorithm itself will produce a correct regularity tangent as a byproduct of the optimization if we apply it to dual numbers as we did in equation 112 for gradient descent.
 However, in this domain of medium complexity it is also possible to compute the regularity tangent (or any other influence function) using the Conjugate Gradients method (CG), the linear method upon which NLCG is based, which can be seen as computing $H^{-1}\rho$ using Hessian-vector products.
 This RT computation can be done after running the model parameter optimization to convergence using ordinary (not dual number) arithmetic.

 The second option may be more convenient, in other words calculating $\dot{\theta}$ only as a special step at the end of training, and it avoids layering three different kinds of automatic differentiation.
-These three transforms are needed to automatically propagate dual numbers through NLCG (already a second-order algorithm) as the influence of the dual variable on the step size becomes important here.
-In preliminary experiments it was not possible to ignore that dependency and still get accurate regularity tangents, as it had been with Gradient Descent and Adam.
-Furthermore, we would expect CG on $\dot{\theta}$ to have faster convergence if we run it separately after the convergence of θ , since the algorithm won't be tracking a moving target when $\theta = \theta^$ is already fixed.
-This is what we recommend for medium-sized, i.e. single-batch, models where a deterministic method like NLCG can be used but Newton's Method is unavailable due to the intractability of computing or storing the Hessian in the larger parameter space.
+These three algorithmic transforms are needed to automatically propagate dual numbers through NLCG (already a second-order algorithm) as the influence of the dual variable on the step size becomes important here.
+In preliminary experiments it was not possible to ignore that dependency and still get accurate regularity tangents, as it had been with Gradient Descent and Adam (section 2.3).
+Furthermore, we would expect CG on $\dot{\theta}$ to have faster convergence if we run it separately after the convergence of θ , since the algorithm won't be tracking a moving target if $\theta = \theta^$ is already fixed.
+This is what we would speculatively recommend for medium-sized, i.e. single-batch but intractable Hessian, models where a deterministic method like NLCG can be used but Newton's Method is unavailable due to the intractability of computing or storing the Hessian in the larger parameter space.11